JonasStjerne/devops/README.md

 # DevOps

-To push a new docker image do: `docker push jstjerne/distributed_app:tagname´.
+To push a new docker image do: `docker push jstjerne/distributed_app:tagname`.
+The local image name needs to match remote registry image name.
+To tag local image when building use `docker build -t jstjerne/distributed_app:tagname .`

 Then change the tagname in the helm chart for the service.